VenkataPuneethKothapalli/Word-Frequency-Counter/README.md

 Word Frequency Counter
 📌 Project Description

-The Word Frequency Counter is a Python console application that reads a text file, analyzes its contents, and counts how many times each unique word appears.
+The Word Frequency Counter is a Python console application that reads a text file, analyzes its contents, and displays how many times each unique word appears.

+The program:

+Handles file input and output.

+Cleans text by removing punctuation and converting to lowercase.

+Counts and sorts word frequencies.

-The program handles file input/output, cleans text (punctuation and case), sorts results, and displays summary statistics in a user-friendly format.
+Displays summary statistics in a clear format.

 🚀 Features

+File Handling

-Prompts the user to enter the path to a text file.
+Prompts the user to enter a text file path.

-If the file is not found or cannot be opened, shows an error message and allows retry.
+Shows an error message if the file is missing or cannot be opened.

-Reads and cleans the text:
+Text Cleaning

 Converts all text to lowercase.

 Removes punctuation and special characters.

-Splits words by whitespace.
+Splits text into words by whitespace.

+Word Counting

 Counts word frequencies using a dictionary.

-Displays:
+Treats words differing only by case as the same word.

+Results Display

-Total number of words
+Total number of words.

-Total number of unique words
+Total number of unique words.

-The top N most frequent words (default: 10)
+The top N most common words (default = 10).

-Sorts words by frequency (highest to lowest).
+Words are sorted in descending order of frequency.

+Error Handling

-Handles invalid inputs gracefully (e.g., empty files, negative N).
+Manages invalid inputs (e.g., empty files, invalid N values).

-Optional Add-Ons Implemented:
+Optional Add-Ons Implemented

 Filters out short words (length < 3).

-Ignores common stop words (e.g., "the", "and", "is", "in").
+Excludes common stop words (e.g., the, and, is, in).

 Lets the user specify how many top words to display.